wesleytodd/react-express-middleware/README.md

 If passing a single container, this middleware will do the above by default, so if you don't pass a store you will automagically get all of the properties from `res.locals` passed as props to your component.

-If you pass jsx, you gain flexibility, but lose the 'automagical' convenience described above, and must pass props down directly.
+If you pass nested elements or jsx, you gain flexibility, but lose the 'automagical' convenience described above, and must pass props down directly.

 ### Options